Software-Improvement-Group/sigridci/azure-devops.md

 **Step 1: Create pipeline configuration file**

+We will create a pipeline that consists of two jobs:

+- One job that will publish the main/master branch to [sigrid-says.com](https://sigrid-says.com) after every commit.
+- One job to provide feedback on pull requests, which can be used as input for code reviews.

 In the root of your repository, create a file `azure-devops-pipeline.yaml` and add the following contents:

 ```